tripglass/jaipuroxy/README.md

 ### System Prompt

 This proxy additionally supports setting a **system prompt**, which will make Gemini adhere more strictly to your instructions.
-(It could be used to experimentally use a Chain-of-Thought with `flash`...)

 Heuristic checks are stricter for Gemini's `systemInstruction` parameter than message contents and appear independent from safety settings.
 If you keep getting a `PROHIBITED_CONTENT` response, chances are that the checks detected something in your instructions that they identify as designed to break Gemini's ToS.
 In that case, try to rephrase your instructions.